CodeLutetium/fun-mini-projects/hello-docker/README.md

 # hello-docker (blog)
 I know it says README.md in the file title but this is more of a blog for me to document my process of getting started with docker.
+I titled it 'README' (not clickbait) so that github will show this page when I open the directory without needing me to open the markdown.

 ## Objective
 Post data into a postgres database and containerize the application using docker.
 Let's go!